Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Schedule Analysis

-- The Wolverines took down the No. 20 North Carolina Tar Heels in a 76-68 win on December 20, which was their best victory of the season.
+- When the Wolverines beat the North Carolina Tar Heels (No. 20 in the AP's Top 25) on December 20 by a score of 76-68, it was their signature win of the season thus far.

 Michigan 2022-23 Best Wins